What Happens If You Fail an AP Exam? Two Things You Need to Know

 Besides, getting a passing grade can give you the opportunity to earn your college degree faster than usual.
 This is one of the many perks that come with taking an AP course in high school and passing an AP exam.

-But even if you fail the AP exam, there is still a neat solution as long as you pass the class.
-Make sure to read till the end to learn what I did to erase bad test scores from my transcript.
+Make sure to read till the end to learn what I did to erase bad test scores from my official score report sent to colleges.

 Getting to Know an AP Course and an AP Exam